Skip to Content

-A Victory for Commercial Landlords: Commercial Tenant Must Pay Rent During All Times it Occupies the Lease Premises -- Even if the Landlord Is in Breach of the Lease
+A Victory for Commercial Landlords: Commercial Tenant Must Pay Rent During All Times it Occupies the Lease Premises -- Even if t

 Do you have a commercial tenant who is withholding rent due to the landlord’s alleged failure to repair the premises?
 Do you have a commercial tenant withholding rent and claiming the premises are untenantable?
 Well, the good news for commercial landlords is that now it is clear that a tenant cannot withhold rent on such bases if it is continuing to occupy the premises.